Fundamentals

 Units: 0-4-2

 Laboratory and field techniques in environmental engineering and its application to the understanding of natural and engineered ecosystems.
 Exercises involve data collection and analysis covering a range of topics, spanning all major domains of the environment (air, water, soils, and sediments), and using a number of modern environmental analytical techniques.
 Instruction and practice in written and oral communication provided.
 Concludes with a student-designed final project, which is written up in the form of a scientific manuscript.
 Satisfies 6 units of Institute Laboratory credit.
-Enrollment limited; preference to 1-ENG.
+Enrollment limited; preference to 1-ENG majors.

 D. Plata